ISC-Project-Phoenix/design/software/ros/obj_tracker.md

 ### Subscribes

 - `/object_poses` - Poses from detected objects
-- `/odom` - Filtered odometry used in state estimation
+- `/odom` - Filtered odometry used in state estimation (TODO may not need)

 ### Publishes